How to Move a Piano The Right Way

 How much does it cost to move a piano?

 It’s important to consider all the costs involved when it comes to making the choice to either hire professional movers to transport your piano or do it yourself.
-There are costs for packing, labor, truck rental, fuel, time, and set-up.
+There are costs for packing, labor, truck rental, insurance, fuel, time, and set-up.
 Each situation will be different.

 In addition, there’s also the question of tipping movers.
 You need to include this in your cost estimate as well.
 Depending on the number of movers and how long the move takes, tips could be $20 to $100 extra.